hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_help.md

 if you're going to remove those built-in scalar operations then also  remove vector by vector multiplication etc.

 [21:44:43](#16605998831357ZUfUb:gitter.im) <hiiamboris (NOT THIS ONE)>:
-> He surely doesn't seem like someone who knows what he's doing, right?. í ½í¸‰
+> He surely doesn't seem like someone who knows what he's doing, right?. ğŸ˜‰

-Judging by the designs, no í ½í¸‰
+Judging by the designs, no ğŸ˜‰

 [21:45:23](#16605999231358kdzLw:gitter.im) <hiiamboris (NOT THIS ONE)>:
 Everyone can write a fancy biography.
 But a deeply designed language - only a few.